craigfrancis/wdoc/readme.md

 	file:///temp/example.wdoc

-And the resources can be referenced with:
+And the resources within it can be referenced with:

 	<img src="./img/logo.jpg" />